 When Trying Together collaborates with early care and education professionals, families, and other individuals to advocate together, partner together, and learn together, we create a future in which caregivers feel valued; children have access to high-quality, early learning environments; and families have the resources they need to support their children’s early learning experiences.

-1983 P.A.P.A. affiliates with the National Association for The Education of Young Children (NAEYC) and becomes The Pittsburgh Association for The Education of Young Children (PAEYC)
+P.A.P.A. affiliates with the National Association for The Education of Young Children (NAEYC) and becomes The Pittsburgh Association for The Education of Young Children (PAEYC).

-Early 2000s PAEYC moves from volunteer to staffed model
+PAEYC moves from a volunteer to staffed model.

 Five-year strategic plan and rebrand approved by PAEYC Board of Directors.
-PennAEYC continues as the statewide affiliate of NAEYC and PAEYC houses the Pittsburgh Chapter of PennAEYC.
+PAEYC partners with The Pennsylvania Association of Young Children (PennAEYC) to support the Pittsburgh Chapter of PennAEYC.

 PAEYC rebrands as Trying Together.
 Helps to qualify The Allegheny County Children’s Fund Initiative as a ballot referendum, the first to be added as a result of collecting petition signatures.